 In high school and college, you didn’t have to force the conversation or try and figure out if somebody checked all your boxes.
 You and your classmates were simply in one large community with a similar goal– to get out of school alive!
 You slowly got to know your classmates over the course of several months or years.
 There weren’t any one-on-one dates in the lunch hall.
 You met naturally, and one person probably introduced you to the next person.
 It’s time to recreate this.

 If you want dating to feel more natural, you’ve got to plug into communities.
 Consider the hobbies you enjoyed as a kid.
 How can you find communities with people who enjoy those hobbies as well?
 I’d take a look at sites like Meetup.com, or search for classes on Yelp.
-You could even check out social sports clubs in your city or ZogSports.
+You could even check out social sports clubs in your city like ZogSports.
 Why not try volunteering to meet more people?
 Sites like JustServe and VolunteerMatch seem like easy ways to get involved in your community.

 5. Mix Work with Play